What is a PCBA and How to Create Your Custom PCBA? Solved

 - It accepts custom PCBA orders for prototypes, small-batch, and massive production.

-- It has a two-shift work system and the delivery is fast (the fastest delivery is 8 hours).
+- It has a two-shift work system and the delivery is fast (the fastest build time is 8 hours).

-- We ensure the best quality for your PCBA.
-We test all the boards with highly stringent tests apart from visual tests only.
-We have a lot of satisfied engineers around the globe using our built boards, who trust us for our reliability and return again and again for their orders.
+- We have a lot of satisfied engineers around the globe using our built boards, who trust us for our reliability and return again and again for their orders.

-- We provide you with instant quotations for your designs.
-We keep in touch during the manufacturing process just in case you need any improvements and the dispatched orders can be tracked also.
+- We keep in touch during the manufacturing process just in case you need any improvements and the dispatched orders can be tracked also.
 This makes you satisfied and keeps you up to date with all the procedures.

 - We have no minimum requirement for the orders.
 You may order as many boards as you like according to your need.